 Historically, the cheapest times to take Uber early on New Year’s Day are right after the ball drops around midnight and again after 3 a.m.

 Want to stay out late, but not that late?
 Wind down the night at a friend’s place so you don’t spend money at a bar until closing time.

 4. Walk a Few Blocks

-If you’re with group or in a busy, well-lit area, it may be worth walking a few extra blocks to get a ride in a surge-free zone.
+If you’re with a group or in a busy, well-lit area, it may be worth walking a few extra blocks to get a ride in a surge-free zone.
 Use an app like SurgeProtector to see the surge territory near you and whether it’s worth hoofing it a bit.

-Be prepared for every zone to be a surge zone at some point on New Year’s Eve and early New Year’s Day, though.
+Be prepared for every zone to be a surge zone at some point on New Year’s Eve and early on New Year’s Day, though.

 5. Take a Cab

-Standing on the curb trying to flag a cab after midnight Jan.
+Standing on the curb trying to flag a cab after midnight on Jan.
 1 will be frustrating at best.